 From Vinanivao transport via motorbike direction Antalaha is available.
 These motorbikes are called moto rapid with usually three people on one bike.

-- Maroantsetra Antalaha trek around the Masoala peninsula - Vinanivao lies on the path sneaking around the Masoala Peninsula.
+- 7 days trek from Maroantsetra to Antalaha around the Masoala peninsula - Vinanivao lies on the path sneaking around the Masoala Peninsula.